aspose-imaging/Aspose.Imaging-Products/imaging/en/net/conversionfrom/otg/_index.md

 {{% blocks/products/pf/feature-page-section  h2="All supported image formats to convert from OTG" %}}
-Using Aspose.Imaging you can easily convert from OTG to other formats.
+Aspose.Imaging allows automate a lot of conversions from OTG to other formats on .NET platform.
 <br/>
 Full list of supported conversions:
 {{% /blocks/products/pf/feature-page-section %}}